jnnhuynh-web/sqlalchemy-challenge/README.md

-# sqlalchemy-challenge - Weather Vacation Analysis
+# SQLAlchemy Challenge - Weather Vacation Analysis

 This repository includes an analysis of climate patterns in a popular vacation spot, Honolulu, Hawaii.